Below, you'll find a list of all the courses we teach, along with a brief description of the content of the course.

 In this course students learn the logical basis for conceptualization and research in sociology and criminology.
 Research design, concept formation, data collection, data reduction, data analysis, and data interpretation are studied.
 Students learn how to design and conduct both basic research and applied research.
 Methods of conducting program evaluation are emphasized.
 Prerequisite: SOCL 101 or SOCL 102 or permission of instructor.
 Offered fall semester.
 Open to Juniors and Seniors only.
 3 credits.
 WR

-Sociology 346 – Basic Statistics
+Sociology 346 – Statistics for the Social Sciences

 Sociology 350 – Power and Privilege: Social Stratification